jiayiliang1222/RobotaPsyche/midterm/Journal.md

 <img src="Screenshot01.png" width="400">

 ## 3.2
 Adding the Arriving function to the tadpoles.
 Now Frogs do not attract the tadpoles, the tadpoles seek the frogs instead.
+It is a big work to change attract into arrive because it is a work based on my previous work, so I have to have a clear sense of which part of the code is realizing the functions.

 ## 3.3
 Adding the flocking to the tadpoles.
 Tadpoles will leave away from each other if they come too close.

 ## 3.8
 Manage to make the tadpoles die through the Professor's suggestions!
 I set a value called lifespan and makes it decrease overtime.
 Once it becomes 0, one tadpole is removed from the list.
+I also add one value called growLevel, which prepares for my future plan of letting tadpoles grow into little frogs.

 ## 3.9
 Adding the sunlight and make the tadpoles grow into little frogs.
 Adding more algae to the pond.
+Adding the legend.